Top Ten Animals You Would Like to Rate Most

 28. Fox

-Foxes are small to medium-sized animals in the Canidae family, which also includes jackals, wolves, and domestic dogs.
-There are 37 species of fox, but only 12 are considered true foxes of the genus Vulpes.
-Foxes are omnivorous and adaptable, with diets that include small mammals, birds, reptiles, insects... read more
+Foxes are small to medium-sized mammals in the Canidae family, which also includes jackals, wolves, and domestic dogs.
+Twelve living species are considered true foxes of the genus Vulpes, while several other canids are also commonly called foxes.
+Foxes are omnivorous and adaptable, with diets that include... read more

 29. Deer

 Deer are ruminant mammals that belong to the family Cervidae.
-This family is divided into two main groups: Cervinae, which includes species like the muntjac, fallow deer, and chital, and Capreolinae, which includes the elk, reindeer, Western roe deer, and Eurasian elk.
-Most male deer grow and shed antlers... read more
+This family is divided into two main groups: Cervinae, which includes species such as muntjacs, fallow deer, and chital, and Capreolinae, which includes elk, reindeer, roe deer, and moose.
+Most male deer grow and shed antlers annually, while... read more

 8Load More